ReactJSSG/meetups/README.md

 - Other FRP-related libraries and languages such as Elm, cycle.js, etc.

-## 📹 Recorded past events

-Most of our talks at talk.js are recorded by volunteers from Engineers.SG.
-Watch recordings from our past [events](https://engineers.sg/organization/reactjs-singapore--147).

 ## 🎙 How to propose a talk

 Each month will have a corresponding [issue](https://github.com/ReactJSSG/meetups/issues) in this repo.
 To propose a talk leave a comment on the month's issue with the following format: